JarkkoPar/Utility_AI_GDExtension/tutorial/How_to_install_Utility_AI_GDExtension.md

 6. To install the extension to your project, copy the addons-folder to your Godot project root folder.

-When you open your Godot project,yYou should see in your FileSystem tab the `addons` folder and within it the utility_ai extension.
+When you open your Godot project, you should see in your FileSystem tab the `addons` folder and within it the utility_ai extension.
 The Utility AI nodes should be available when you add new nodes in to your scenes.

 ![addons folder](installation_6.png)